rikab/MomentAnalysis/README.md

-# MomentAnalysis
+# Moments Of Clarity

-Code to reproduce and make all plots in 23XX.XXXX
+Code to reproduce and make all plots in 2403.08854.

+Includes the ``Moment Pooling'' framework, a generalization of Deep Sets with explicit multiplication.

 All models and weights are saved.